Kyder/Image-Presenter/README.md

 - Addon support

 Tauri Conversion>
 Currently it is missing autodiscovery function, update and maybe one network feature.
-Will be fixed in next version.
+Will be fixed in future versions.

 Addons: